 Maps showing approximate non-commercial and limited-commercial zone boundaries and descriptions of these areas are enclosed for your convenience.
 Note that the state commercial fishery is closed in areas designated on the maps as “Special Management Areas”.

 - Additional tags to replace lost tags will only be issued to the owners or operators of Puget Sound commercial crab fishery licenses.
 There is a $1.25 charge for each replacement tag.
-The charge per fisher, for replacement tags needed during the 2011-12 and 2012-13 seasons, will be billed to those fishers when they purchase tags for the 2013-14 season.
+The charge per fisher, for replacement tags needed during the 2013-14 season, will be billed to those fishers when they purchase tags for the 2014-15 season.

 - To obtain replacement tags, the owner must complete and sign a declaration form in the presence of a designated agency employee, stating the number of pots/buoy tags lost, the location and date where the pot gear or tags were last observed, and the presumed cause of loss.
 Replacement tags can only be obtained in person at the following designated locations and from the following agency staff: